We can help you in your preferred language:

 United States Second Circuit Court of Appeals

 United States Third Circuit Court of Appeals

 Davide Proietti is a partner at Marko & Magolnick, P.A. and practices primarily in the areas of commercial transactions, corporate governance, and commercial litigation.

-Since 2018, Mr. Proietti has served as a volunteer subject-matter expert in law, and as a workshop presenter, with the Miami-Dade Chapter of SCORE, the largest non-profit organization business mentoring organization in the Nation and a resource partner of the U.S. Small Business Administration (SBA).
+Since 2018, Mr. Proietti has served as a volunteer subject-matter expert in law, and as a workshop presenter, with the Miami-Dade Chapter of SCORE, the largest non-profit business mentoring organization in the United States and a resource partner of the U.S. Small Business Administration (SBA).

 Before becoming a lawyer, Mr. Proietti worked as an international sales representative and executive for a mid-size Italian manufacturing company, which specialized in the production of composite materials, general aviation airplanes, and defense systems.

 Mr. Proietti was born in Rome, Italy, and moved to South Florida in 2009.
 He is fluent in Italian and conversational in Spanish.